-You can set separate preferred payment methods for paying friends, online purchases from authorized merchants, and Venmo card reloads.
+You can set separate preferred payment methods for paying friends, online purchases from authorized merchants, and Venmo Debit Card reloads.
 You can manage your payment methods, including selecting preferred payment methods, in the Payment Methods section of your Venmo account settings.
 The transaction type, among other factors, determines when and how we use your preferred payment method, as explained below.

 PAYMENT METHOD RIGHTS AND REMEDIES